k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 ## Debug, Trace and Control

-During the agent flows, the platform logs and collects information about the agents' usage with the agentic flow, for:
+During the agent flows, the platform logs and collects information about the agent usage with the agentic flow, for:

 - **Comprehensive Auditing** — ensures every agent interaction and processing step can be audited and traced.
 - **Cost Management** — provides tracking and monitoring of token usage for cost control, in vast granularity information, by model and agents and for input, output and cached tokens.
-- **Maintainability and Continues Improvement** — Each agent and tool call is logged so that later on can be analyzed and accordingly to improve agents performance.
+- **Maintainability and Continuous Improvement** — Each agent and tool call is logged so that later on can be analyzed and accordingly to improve agents performance.

 The information is gathered into the aifusion LU tables, so that trace can be done a specific conversation session, as well into the Assurance metrics DB, for overall observation and insights.